 Dengue is a disease caused by any one of four related viruses, which are passed by the bite of an infected Aedes aegypti or Aedes albopictus mosquito.
 Infection with one of the four viruses does not protect against the others and consecutive infections put people at greater risk of developing dengue hemorrhagic fever (DHF).

 Dengue is not found in Iowa.
 Cases are in travelers and immigrants returning from parts of the world where dengue transmission occurs.
-Three cases of Dengue fever have been reported in Iowa, thus far in 2016.
+Four cases of Dengue fever have been reported in Iowa, thus far in 2016.
 In 2015, four cases of Dengue fever were reported to IDPH.

 National Dengue Activity:

-As of June 24th, 32 states and two territories have reported dengue cases to ArboNET for 2016 [Figure 2] Figure 2.
+As of June 24th, 32 states and two territories have reported dengue cases to ArboNET for 2016 [Figure 6]

+Figure 6.
 Laboratory-positive travel associated and locally-acquired dengue cases from the 50 states- United States, 2016 (as of June 24, 2016)

+Malaria

-Malaria Malaria is a serious and sometimes fatal disease caused by a parasite that commonly infects Anopheles mosquitoes.
+Malaria is a serious and sometimes fatal disease caused by a parasite that commonly infects Anopheles mosquitoes.
 Malaria is spread to humans by the bite of the infected female mosquito.
 Only Anopheles mosquitoes can transmit malaria and they must have been infected through a previous blood meal taken from an infected person.

-Eight cases of malaria have been reported in Iowa.
+Ten cases of malaria have been reported in Iowa.
 Cases are in travelers and immigrants returning from parts of the world where malaria transmission occurs.
 In 2015, 17 cases of Malaria were reported to IDPH.

-Rocky Mountain spotted fever (RMSF) American dog ticks are carriers of Rickettsia rickettsii, the bacteria that causes RMSF.
+Rocky Mountain spotted fever (RMSF)

+American dog ticks are carriers of Rickettsia rickettsii, the bacteria that causes RMSF.
 The American dog tick is the most common species of tick in Iowa and can be found in every county in the state.
 The tick is most active late March through August.

-Four cases of RMSF have been reported in Iowa.
+Eight cases of RMSF have been reported in Iowa.
 In 2015, eight cases of RMSF were reported to IDPH.

+Ehrlichiosis/Anaplasmosis

-Ehrlichiosis/Anaplasmosis There are at least three species of bacteria responsible for ehrlichiosis/anaplasmosis in the United States: Ehrlichia chaffeensis, Ehrlichia ewingii, and Anaplasma phagocytophilum.
+There are at least three species of bacteria responsible for ehrlichiosis/anaplasmosis in the United States: Ehrlichia chaffeensis, Ehrlichia ewingii, and Anaplasma phagocytophilum.
 Ehrlichiae are transmitted by the bite of an infected lone star tick (Amblyomma americanum) which is found in Iowa.
 A. phagocytophilum is transmitted by the bite of an infected blacklegged tick (or deer tick, Ixodes scapularis) in Iowa.
 The clinical signs and symptoms of these infections are similar.

-Six cases of ehrilichiosis/anaplasmosis have been reported in Iowa.
+Eight cases of ehrilichiosis/anaplasmosis have been reported in Iowa.
 In 2015, eleven cases of ehrlichiosis/anaplasmosis were reported to IDPH.
-Lyme Lyme disease is caused by Borrelia burgdorferi and in Iowa is transmitted to humans by the bite of an infected tick, the blacklegged tick (or deer tick, Ixodes scapularis).
-Ticks are most likely to spread the Lyme disease bacterium during their preadult stage (nymph).
-They are most common between May and July and found in tall grasses and brush of wooded areas.
-As of July 29th, 124 confirmed and probable cases of Lyme have been reported in Iowa.
-In 2015, 318 cases of Lyme disease were reported to IDPH.